funkaoshi/s.vs.tpk/characters/index.md

 title: Characters
 ---

-I'm playing in one online game at the moment, and i'm hoping to do a bit more of that.
-Having my character sheets online seems like the thing to do, and i'm not a big fan of Google Docs.
-So here we are.
+I'm playing in a few online games at the moment.
+Having my character sheets online seems like the thing to do.
+I'm not a big fan of Google Docs, so here we are.

-All the charcaters I have loved and lost, eventually.
+All the characters I have loved and lost, eventually.
 The active and the living:

  * \[4e, 2009--\] Duryodhana, Level 5 Warlock.
  * [\[DCC RPG, 2012--\] Theotorman the Ever Thankful][theotorman], Former Bee Keeper turned Lawful Level 2 Cleric